 Diseases & Pests

 The most common pests that you can encounter whilst caring for your Monstera Siltepecana are Spider Mites, Mealybugs, Scale and Aphids.
+Take a look at Common Houseplant Pests for more information on identifying and treating common pests.
 Some of the common diseases you may encounter are root-rot and leaf spot.
-For a wide range of information on combating a range of indoor plant diseases and pests click here.

 There are a few things you can do that will assist in preventing any pest infestations.
 The things you can try are: